Claudio Di Ciccio

 In 2015, he received the best paper award of the 13th conference on Business Process Management.
 In August 2018 he has been nominated Researcher of the Month at the Vienna University of Economics and Business.

 He obtained his Ph.D. in Computer Science and Engineering with honourable mention in 2013 at Sapienza, University of Rome, with a thesis on the automated discovery of flexible workflows from semi-structured text data sources.

 Declarative process modelling

 Service oriented computing

 Researcher of the Month at the Vienna University of Economics and Business in August 2018.

-Winner of the Best Paper Award at BPM 2015, with the paper: C. Di Ciccio, F.M.
+Best Paper Award at BPM 2015, with: C. Di Ciccio, F.M.
 Maggi, M. Montali, J. Mendling: Ensuring Model Consistency in Declarative Process Discovery.

-Michael Hanser, Claudio Di Ciccio and Jan MendlingCo-author of the Best Presentation award winning paper at ZEUS 2016, with: M. Hanser, C. Di Ciccio, J. Mendling: A Novel Framework for Visualizing Declarative Process Models
+Best Presentation Award at ZEUS 2016, with: M. Hanser, C. Di Ciccio, J. Mendling: A Novel Framework for Visualizing Declarative Process Models.